Top 5 Best Naam Japa Counter Apps (2026, Updated): Free Download

 Work offline, save data automatically, and are always in your pocket on phone.
 Support extras like haptic feedback, audio, and rich statistics, which are ideal for multi‑month or crore‑level sankalps.

 Digital tools should silently support your chanting, not pull your attention into the screen.
-The steps below focus on using a counter (especially our NaamJaap app) in a way that preserves dhyana.
+The steps below show how to use the NaamJaap app in a way that preserves dhyana.

 Set your intention and target